25 best places to visit in Denmark (by a Dane)

 Back in high school, I lived in Mariager for two years and really loved it.
 It’s located in central Jutland and it’s truly a hidden gem.

-Mariager is a charming little rural town dating back to the early 15th century.
-Known as The city of roses, locals are welcoming and greet you with a nod or ‘hello’.
-Mariager has a fjord, a lush forest, a salt centre and a quaint old town with picturesque cobbled streets.
+Known as The City of Roses, locals are welcoming and will greet you with a nod or ‘hello’.
+Mariager has a fjord, a lush forest, a salt center, and a quaint old town with picturesque cobbled streets.

-5. Mønsted Kalkgruber
+6. Mønsted Kalkgruber

 Did you know that the world’s largest limestone mine is located in Denmark?